awulkiew/graphical-debugging/README.md

-# GraphicalDebugging extension for Visual Studio 2015
+# GraphicalDebugging extension for Visual Studio 2015 and Visual Studio 2017

 This extension allows to display graphical representation of variables during debugging.